 THE DEVIL WEARS PRADA

 My passion for luxury began when I worked for agnes b. in the late 1990s.
 With a generous staff allowance and discount, I wore nothing else.
-And once I’d developed a taste for quality there was no going back!
+Once I’d developed a taste for quality there was no going back!

 With a passion for buying less and buying luxury, I was recently interviewed by Woman and Home who were researching ways to buy luxury for less.
 I was thrilled to be contacted and so I thought it would be fun to share a few of my tips here on Candy Pop.